First off, this is not meant to be accusatory nor an excuse.

 unbalanced way.
 I felt a profound need to re-establish or re-solidify the

 belief that I was loved and cared for and to do so far too frequently.
-Attempting
+This was directly related to the conviction I held of my unlovability.
+Attempting to believe in my deservingness of unconditional love feels like trying to believe in Santa Clause again.

 to keep the pain (of remorse) a secret caused a great deal of

-cognitive dissonance which erased my short term memory that Sunday.
+cognitive dissonance/dysregulation which has erased my short term memory at times.
 Cognitive

 dissonance can cause dysregulation which can then trigger an age regression.
 At

-no point could my will-power kick in because it did not yet have the needed scaffolding…something
+no point could my will-power kick in because my pre-frontal cortex is still under-developed.
+At no point could my will-power kick in because it did not yet have the necessary scaffolding, something

 I can gain through Dialectical Behavior Therapy.